jentz/jentz.co/content/posts/2025-06-23-oidc-cli-intro/index.md

 code_challenge_method=S256
 ```

-These parameters are part of the PKCE challenege, they are part of protecting the interaction.
+These parameters are part of the PKCE challenge, they are part of protecting the interaction.

 ```
 redirect_uri=http%3A%2F%2Flocalhost%3A9555%2Fcallback